davidjaimes/crowdfunding-trend-analysis/README.md

 In summary (tldr), the three conclusions I draw from three plots produced are: (1.)
 Music Category has the greatest rates of success, (2.)
 Rock is the most popular/successful genre under the Music category, and (3.) the months between January and May have the greatest number of successful Kickstarter campaigns.

 ### What are some limitations of this dataset?

+List of Limitations:
+   - The background portion of this homework states more than 300,000 projects have been launched on Kickstarter but we only analyze roughly 4,000 projects.
+We are only analyzing about 1% percent of the total projects launched.